suit-wg/information-model/draft-ietf-suit-information-model.md

 ### USER_STORY.MFST.DELEGATION: Delegated Authority in Manifest {#user-story-mfst-delegation}

-As an operator that rotates delegated authority more often than delivering firmware updates, I would like to delegate a new authority when I deliver a firmware update so that I can accomplish both tasks in a single transmission.
+As a Device Operator that rotates delegated authority more often than delivering firmware updates, I would like to delegate a new authority when I deliver a firmware update so that I can accomplish both tasks in a single transmission.

 Satisfied by: [REQ.USE.DELEGATION](#req-use-delegation)